 An Introduction to Building a Small Form Factor PC

-Keep in mind that every SFF case is unique, so no single build guide can tell you exactly how certain components will fit together in that case.
+As you consider building your own SFF system, keep in mind that every compact case is unique, so no single build guide can tell you exactly how certain components will fit together in that case.
 SFF cases often arrange components in a way that makes it difficult to install otherwise standard PC parts.
 That's why in addition to our many SFF Buyer's Guides, we've worked hard to put together a comprehensive set of step-by-step assembly guides covering a wide range of case layouts.
 We believe these are the most comprehensive step-by-step PC building guides you'll find anywhere!

-All of our Buyer's Guides use Amazon's real-time pricing engine to provide up-to-date prices, and we also provide direct links to Amazon Canada, Amazon UK, and Amazon Germany, with regional substitutions made where necessary.
+All of our Buyer's Guides shown below use Amazon's real-time pricing engine to provide up-to-date prices, and we also provide direct links to Amazon Canada, Amazon UK, and Amazon Germany, with regional substitutions made where necessary.
 If you purchase any of the components profiled in this guide, please use our links, which helps support continued development of this guide.
-If you decide to create your own SFF masterpiece, we'd love to add your build to The Gallery - just contact us to get your system listed.

 Scroll down to find your dream system!